Introduction to Integration

 The input (before integration) is the flow rate from the tap.

-Integrating the flow (adding up all the little bits of water) gives us the volume of water in the tank.
+We can integrate that flow (add up all the little bits of water) to give us the volume of water in the tank.

-With a flow rate of 2x, the tank fills up at x2.
+- Integration: With a flow rate of 2x, the tank volume increases by x2

 The integral of the flow rate 2x tells us the volume of water: